-- Ensure enforcement officials, including the Ministry of Information and Communication (MIC), Ministry of Culture, Sports, and Tourism's (MCST) Inspectorate, and Ministry of Public Security (MPS) IPR/High-Tech Police and related police units, increase the number and the effectiveness of operations focused on online infringement, including against websites identified in this report and operators of such sites; issue administrative penalties for infringement sufficient to deter; and bring criminal prosecutions against commercial scale piracy. - Encourage educational institutions to implement appropriate use and copyright policies to ensure that students and faculty use legitimate textbooks, other course materials, and copyrighted software. - Deregister the Recording Industry Association of Vietnam (RIAV), and engage with local and foreign music producers to set up a new collecting society. - Provide the COV with adequate resources, including additional staff, to develop and implement effective enforcement policies.
+- Ensure enforcement officials, including the Ministry of Information and Communication (MIC), Ministry of Culture, Sports, and Tourism's (MCST) Inspectorate, and Ministry of Public Security (MPS) IPR/High-Tech Police and related police units, increase the number and the effectiveness of operations focused on online infringement, including against websites identified in this report and operators of such sites; issue administrative penalties for infringement sufficient to deter; ensure administrative orders are properly enforced; and bring criminal prosecutions against commercial scale piracy, including flagrant piracy websites (i.e., globally popular websites that brazenly infringe). - Encourage educational institutions to implement appropriate use and copyright policies to ensure that students and faculty use legitimate textbooks, other course materials, and copyrighted software. - Provide the COV with adequate resources, including additional staff, to develop and implement effective enforcement policies.